Acceptance and Commitment Therapy (ACT) encourages people to embrace their thoughts and feelings rather than fighting or feeling guilty for them.

 If you’re a therapist or researcher wanting to apply ACT in your practice or research, A Practical Guide to Acceptance and Commitment Therapy is great.

-This book by Steven C. Hayes and Kirk D. Strosahl establishes the groundwork for integrating ACT into your work.
-If you’d like to learn more, you can find the book here.
+This book establishes the groundwork for integrating ACT into your work.

-Another guide for applying ACT to your work is Learning ACT: An Acceptance and Commitment Therapy Skills-Training Manual for Therapists by Jason Luoma, Steven C. Hayes, and Robyn D. Walser.
+3. Learning ACT: An Acceptance and Commitment Therapy Skills-Training Manual for Therapists – Jason B. Luoma PhD, Steven C. Hayes PhD & Robyn D. Walser PhD

-This book garnered numerous positive reviews on Amazon and includes a DVD that features role plays of some of the main ACT processes and techniques.
-You can check out this book here.
+This book garnered numerous positive reviews on Amazon and includes a DVD that features role-plays of some of the main ACT processes and techniques.

 ACT for Treating Disorders